 The lessons on the site were orginally aimed at children under 5 years old.

 Do you have lessons in any other language?

 Yes, all of the lessons are in English, Spanish and Portuguese.
-All the newer lessons are also in French.
-We are thinking and praying about creating the lessons in some other languages.
+Many of the lessons are available in other languages also.
+See list at top of page.
 Please message us if you’re interested in receiving them in your language or if you feel you could help with the translation of them.

 Since the lessons are aimed at children under 5, the vocabulary on the worksheets are kept to a minimum, and I know many people are using them with their children or Sunday school group even though they speak another language.
-As long as the adult can understand the guidelines in English you should be ready to go.
+As long as the adult can understand the guidelines you should be ready to go.

 Which Bible version do the lessons use?

 We don’t use one particular version of the Bible in our lessons.
 The lesson notes enable you to take your family or church Bible and use that version with your child.